Zutick/Zutick/README.md

 - 👋 Hi, I’m @Zutick
 - 👀 I’m interested in ...Machine Learning , Artificial Intelligence and Deep Learning
-- 🌱 I’m currently ...Making some machine learning projects
+- 🌱 I’m currently learning ...OpenCV
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...